 What types of vehicle are good for couriers to use?

-The right type of vehicle for a courier to use is dependent on what they are delivering in terms of size, weight and area of the deliveries.
+The right type of vehicle for a delivery driver to use is dependent on what they are delivering in terms of size, weight and area of the deliveries.

-What should be remembered is the smaller the vehicle, which includes both its size and engine displacement, the lower the risk which translates to lower premium costs.
-This is one situation where bigger is definitely not better.
+What should be remembered is the smaller the vehicle, which includes both its size and engine displacement, the lower the risk, which should translate to lower premium costs.

 Are there any optional covers for a courier?

 How can money be saved with courier insurance?